-The online test is an excellent tool for initial self-diagnosis, but its accuracy depends on your screen's color reproduction and brightness.
-For an official diagnosis, an examination by an ophthalmologist using original printed plates is necessary.
+The online test can be a helpful self-check, but accuracy depends on your screen’s color reproduction, brightness, and lighting conditions.
+For an official diagnosis, an eye care professional may use printed plates or other clinical tests.

 The Ishihara test is specifically designed to detect red-green deficiencies, such as protanopia (red deficiency) and deuteranopia (green deficiency).
 It is less effective for diagnosing tritanopia (blue-yellow spectrum).